Best Practices Articles

 What Is Channel Management?

 The word “channel” indicates a passageway through which something flows.
-Channel management is a discipline in management science in which a vendor organization or “brand” creates, captures and fulfils market demand via another set of organizations who act as channel partners and ecosystem players for the subject vendor.
-These channel partners act as a kind of mechanism that enables the orderly “flow” or distribution of products and services for the vendor to the end customer.
+Channel management is a discipline in management science in which a vendor organization or “brand” creates, captures, and fulfills market demand via another set of organizations who act as channel partners and ecosystem players for the subject vendor.
+These channel partners act as a kind of mechanism that enables the orderly “flow” or distribution of products and services from the vendor to the end customer.
 In this article, we will expand on this basic view of channel management and attempt to explain in more detail how it functions in real-life scenarios.

 The primary purpose of a vendor’s channel organization is to build relationships with a set of other organizations that can resell and support the vendor’s products and services.
 The core feature of this relationship between the vendor and the partner organization is their mutual interest in increased profitability.
-For the relationship to succeed, the vendor organization should be able to reach, acquire and serve a large number of end customers at a relatively low cost compared to selling directly, and the partner organization should be able to increase profitable revenue by providing the vendor’s products and services, along with the other products and services the partner sells.
+For the relationship to succeed, the vendor organization should be able to reach, acquire, and serve a large number of end customers at a relatively low cost compared to selling directly, and the partner organization should be able to increase profitable revenue by providing the vendor’s products and services, along with the other products and services the partner sells.

 With this as a backdrop, we can now see that channel management basically entails five core phases, as outlined below: